Little One: Chapter 21

 Still, I hesitated.

-Going outside in the dark nature was a deal breaker for me for obvious reasons.
+Going outside into the wilderness at this time of night was a deal breaker for me for obvious reasons.
 It was the true, single, real reason why I made such a fuss about going on this trip, the forbidden reason that Jesse did not know about — and I was determined to keep it that way.

 This was a bad idea.